vikasmalik22/Traffic_Sign_Classifier/README.md

 * What were some problems with the initial architecture?
 With the LeNet-5 Model, I was not able to achieve the accuracy above 0.8 even after fine tuning many parameters and hyperparameters.

-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+##### How was the architecture adjusted and why was it adjusted?
 After not able to achieve the desired results I completely changed my model to GoogLeNet which uses inception module implementation.

-* Which parameters were tuned?
+##### Which parameters were tuned?
 How were they adjusted and why?
+Epoch, learning rate, batch size, and drop out probability were all parameters tuned along with the number of random modifications to generate more image data was tuned.
+For Epoch, I started with the bigger number but since the model accuracy didn't improve after certain epochs I decided to reduce it.
+The batch size was not changed much I just changed it within the range of 100 - 128.
+The learning rate I chose initally was .001 which is the standard starting rate generally used, but as I was not getting better accuracy I tuned it to 0.0005 and it helped me in improving the accuracy of the data.
+The dropout probability I left mainly unchanged and kept it as standard value of 0.5.
+The most important factor was generating and preprocessing or creating jittered dataset randomly which helped in achieving much better results.

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
+##### What are some of the important design choices and why were they chosen?
+There were few important design choices and they were chosen based on the trial and error based approach and also what many blogs and reseacrch papers recommended.
+1. Fine Tuning and generating the extra dataset from the existing one.
+So that the model can train and learn well.
+2. The CNN architecture itself.
+In this case GoogLeNet with inception features.
+3. Playing around with the parameters and hyperparameters.

-If a well known architecture was chosen:
+##### If a well known architecture was chosen:
 * What architecture was chosen?
 I choose the GoogLeNet architecture.